iceberg

 How do I make my giving account a beneficiary in my estate plans?

-You can name your giving account as a beneficiary of testamentary contributions from your financial accounts, will, insurance policy or trust.
-You may gift a specific dollar amount, a percentage of your assets or the remainder after all other provisions are specified.
+You can name your giving account as a beneficiary of testamentary contributions from your financial accounts, will, insurance policy, or trust.
+You may gift a specific dollar amount, a percentage of your assets, or the remainder after all other provisions are specified.
 Please use our legal name and tax ID number as the named beneficiary in your documents and estate plans: The T. Rowe Price Program for Charitable Giving 31-1709466.

 If you intend to make the initial contribution to your giving account via this method, please inform us.